alferov/get-github-url/readme.md

 # get-github-url

-> Get github URL (https or ssh) based on passed arguments
+> Get the full github URL (https or ssh) based on passed arguments

 ## Install